JETSCAPE/SummerSchool2020/README.md

 Due to a large number of participants and the online format, we will have limited capacity to address personal software installation questions during the school — it is therefore imperative to **carefully** complete the below steps in advance of the school.
-If you have any issues or questions, please post on the slack [software channel](https://jetscapeschool2020.slack.com/archives/C016X86CS57).
+If you have any issues or questions, please post on the slack [installation channel](https://jetscapeschool2020.slack.com/archives/C01723YAP17).

 ## (1) Download school material